secona/advprog-module-6/README.md

 Here, we simulate slow requests through the `/sleep` endpoint by using `thread::sleep` where each requests to `/sleep` takes 10 seconds.
 This replicates real-world scenarios where certain endpoints take longer to process, such as those involving database queries or external API calls.
 We can then observe how the server handles long-running requests.

 The current implementation of the web server is single-threaded.
 This means that the server can only handle one request at a time.
 Therefore, when the server is handling a slow endpoint, such as `/sleep`, all other requests are blocked until it completes.
 This is a problem because a web server should be able to handle multiple requests at once.

+# Commit 5: Multithreaded Server

+In this milestone, I converted the single-threaded implementation of the web server to a multi-threaded implementation.
+The approach that I used is `ThreadPool`.
+A `ThreadPool` is a data structure that manages threads to handle requests.
+This approach is preferred over creating multiple unbounded threads to handle requests.
+Without using `ThreadPool`, the system could infinitely create many threads, potentially crashing the server. `ThreadPool` exists to limit the number of threads created.

+`ThreadPool` works by storing multiple `Worker`s in a vector.
+These `Worker`s can then be delegated to incoming requests.
+That way, when a `Worker` is busy with an endpoint like `/sleep`, another `Worker` can handle other incoming requests, preventing request blockage.

+Each `Worker` is a thin wrapper around `thread::JoinHandle<()>`.
+The communication between threads is done using `mpsc::channel`.
+When a request comes in, the main thread sends a `Job` to an available thread by using the `sender` variable from `mpsc::channel`.
+A `Job` is simply a boxed closure containing the function to be executed, in this case, a call to `handle_connection`.
+And since `Job` implements `Send`, it is safe to be sent across threads.

+Overall, the conversion from single-threaded to multi-threaded significantly improves the server's performance.
+Previously, it could handle only one request at a time, but now it can process multiple requests concurrently.